Back to Mike’s Clock Clinic’s Telechron Rotor Web Page

 My business is rebuilding your original movement.
 Most, if not all, Postal Telegraph’s were made without a motor and the first section deals with those situations.
 The second section deals with customers sending in the Hammond motor or the clock movement with motor or the entire clock with a Hammond motor.

-Postal Telegraph’s were mostly made with a movement that did not have a motor (as pictured directly above) and used a coil to generate an eletro-magnetic field that would drive an internal disk.
+Postal Telegraph’s were mostly made with a movement that did not have a motor (as pictured directly above) and used a coil to generate an electro-magnetic field that would drive an internal disk.
 This is considered a (Time Only) movement and an overhaul on a time only electric is $400.00 plus $30.00 shipping, assuming you only send in the movement.
 The movement overhaul does NOT include the coil ($150.00), so that would be added to the cost of the overhaul, if needed.
 Coils are not sold separately.
-If this is what you have and you send it in with the entire clock then it’s the same as above with shipping increasing to $175.00 in order to cover the additional labor and shipping costs ($575.00).
+If needed, I do have a supply of the phenolic resin wheels which do break over time.
+This is the internal wheel you turn when you start the clock.
+This would add another $100.00 to the job These wheels are not sold separately.
+If this is what you have and you send it in with the entire clock then it’s the same as above with shipping increasing to $150.00 in order to cover the additional labor and shipping costs ($550.00).
 Complete movement overhauls or if you send the entire clock takes 6 to 8 months.
 The confusion is that the picture above is the back of the clock and Postal Telegraph’s with the Hammond motor look identical.
 It is not until the backing is removed and any movement outer covering removed until we know if it has a motor or not.
 I can and do service both and if you’re sending the entire clock, then it’s my problem and not yours.
 You can send a picture of the back and sometimes I can tell if it has a motor or not to mike@telechron.us

-I'm not positive but I can't recall a Postal Telegraph having the above movement but I'd rather address it now, just in case.
-The picture above is the back of perhaps the first movement used in the Postal Telegraph and I DO NOT work on these but do work on all that were made after that because they contain either a clock motor or a magnetically driven disk.
+first second The pictures above are the back of the first movement used in the Postal Telegraph along with the back cover.
+I DO NOT work on these but do work on all that were made after that because they contained either a clock motor or a magnetically driven disk.
 The above was only used in the first production in the late 1920’s and all others have a motor or disk and were make in the 1930’s.
 Hammond produced clocks from 1928 to 1941.
 Also this clock will say bichronous, which means that it has an auxiliary system with a mainspring that is suppose to "take over" once the power is off.
 Some of these have the type of mechanism that has leaf spring limiters to regular the time when the current is on and I do not work on these.
 If you or a local clock shop can take the back cover off and send a picture of what's underneath, then I can tell you if I work on it or not.
 The word bichronous can be on the front or back or both.
 Even with that word, I may still be able to work on it but need that picture to be sure.
+I most definitely work on any Postal Telegraph that has synchronous anywhere on the clock or dial.

 Postal Telegraph's with a Hammond clock motor